 How to start implementing flexible working

 It’s important to remember that whilst you have to consider if flexible working is right for your office support function, and overall business, it’s also essential to find out how your current employees feel about it.

 over 50% of workers are considering a switch to remote or hybrid in the year ahead , while over 50% of hybrid workers feel lonelier at

 So, before making any final decisions, it is recommended to survey or speak directly to your employees and discuss how they feel about flexible working options.
 This would also be a good time to have an informal discussion about how they are currently feeling and how they see their career moving forward.

 Once you understand how your employees feel about flexible working and the types of flexible working, they would like to have available, you can start thinking about which options are right and manageable for your business.

-Implementing flexible working is a big undertaking, much too big to fit into one blog.
+Implementing flexible working is a big undertaking, much too big a topic to cover fully in one blog.
 However, the benefits are clearly evident and can go a long way to helping you become an employer of choice within the Cheshire and Staffordshire areas.
-Remember to communicate open and honestly with your current employees and if you’re business does not already have a HR department, we would strongly recommend sourcing additional support to ensure any changes are done correctly.
+Remember to communicate open and honestly with your current employees and if your business does not already have a HR department, we would strongly recommend sourcing additional support to ensure any changes are done correctly.